CEXTBurmawala/notes/programing_app/integration_general.md

 [FTP.md](https://github.com/i-Sight/config_pro_base_v5/blob/v5.3.x/FTP.md)

 #### add integration code to app
-- Ensure that there is a field in the person entity that will be used as the  unique indentifier and that there is a field in the CSV that will be mapped to the unique identifier.
+- Ensure that there is a field in the person entity that will be used as the  unique identifier and that there is a field in the CSV that will be mapped to the unique identifier.
 - Ensure that there is a field in the person entity for each column in the CSV that the customer wants mapped.

 #### testing integration locally